Platform:

 yarn start

-By default, running yarn dist will attempt to create AppImage (for most Linux distributions), deb (for Debian or Ubuntu based distributions) and rpm (for Red Hat or Fedora based distributions) binaries but you can select the actual target you want to build by appending the above targets to the command. e.g.:
+Running yarn dist will attempt to create all four variants: tar.gz (suitable for most Linux distributions), AppImage (suitable for most Linux distributions and more self-contained than the tar.gz), deb (for Debian or Ubuntu based distributions), and rpm (for Red Hat or Fedora based distributions) binaries.

-As noted above this builds for your current CPU architecture.
-On an Intel Mac this will create Intel binaries; on Apple silicon (M1, M2, etc.) this will create Apple silicon binaries.
+As noted above, the build will be targeted to the system’s CPU architecture.
+On an Intel Mac this will create Intel binaries; on Apple silicon (M1, M2, etc.) this will create Apple Silicon binaries.

-By default, running yarn dist will attempt to create an NSIS installer as well as a Portable executable which does not require installation.
-If you only wish to build one then you can specify it by appending the above targets to the command e.g.:
+By default, running yarn dist will attempt to create an NSIS installer as well as a “portable” executable which does not require installation.